+Take a trip out to St. James Parish for the lighting of the bonfires on Christmas Eve.
+Legend has it that bonfires are illuminated along the River Road levees to guide Papa Noel along his grand journey.
+If you can’t make it out on Christmas Eve, the Festival of the Bonfires from Dec.
+14-16 will give you a taste of the tradition, as they light a bonfire each night of the festival.

+### Replacement

-The Tricentennial Jingle on the Boulevard Parade is a new holiday parade in New Orleans East, rolling from Crowder Boulevard to Lake Forest Plaza.
-The parade, spearheaded by Councilmember Cyndi Nguyen, will feature some of the city’s best marching units along with signature souvenir throws and surprise celebrity guest appearances.
+The Tricentennial Jingle on the Boulevard Parade is a holiday parade that rolls in New Orleans East.
+The parade, spearheaded by Councilmember Cyndi Nguyen, features some of the city’s best marching units along with signature souvenir throws and surprise celebrity guest appearances.
 Go out and experience the parade on Saturday, Dec.
 14 at noon.
 The route starts at Crowder Boulevard and Morrison Road, then goes to Hayne Boulevard, Read Boulevard, and Lake Forrest Boulevard.

 The Krewe of Jingle Parade is New Orleans’ annual downtown holiday parade.
 Expect to see creative holiday floats, marching bands, stilt walkers, and more rolling down Canal Street at this parade, held on Saturday, Dec.
 7. The parade starts at Lee Circle, continues down St. Charles Avenue to Canal Street, and turns down Baronne Street to end at Howard Avenue.

 4. Go ice skating at NOLA ChristmasFest

 At this indoor festival, you’ll find an ice rink, a carousel, an ice slide, and a true winter wonderland.
 NOLA ChristmasFest is back at the Convention Center offering kids and adults a truly magical experience.
 This year, the event will be held from December 20-31, 2019 and tickets are $20 on weekdays, $25 on weekends.
 Bring the kids out for the amusement rides, take photos with Santa, and bounce on giant inflatables.

-Go ahead and bring out the inner child in yourself, too.
+5. Light the way for Papa Noel

+Take a trip out to St. James Parish for the lighting of the bonfires on Christmas Eve.
+Legend has it that bonfires are lit along the River Road levees to guide Papa Noel in his grand journey.
+If you can’t make it out on Christmas Eve, the Festival of the Bonfires from December 13-15, 2019 will give you a taste of the tradition, as they light a bonfire each night of the festival.